jimshowalter/architecture-enforcer/README.md

 * First, and most obviously, having to manually run pf-CDA at the outset is a pain, plus it thwarts automating analysis in CI/CD.
 The documentation on http:www.dependency-analyzer.org mentions an API that could probably be called by this tool.
 Or we could investigate https:innig.net/macker, or javaparser.org.
 Alternatively, someone skilled with bytecode analysis could probably replace pf-CDA entirely (we don't need all of its features, just a dump of class-to-class references).

-* Add support for lists of classes to components in the target state specification.
-This would allow splitting packages in cases where creating subpackages is not an option.
-It also would provide a way to specify where classes in the default package (that is, no package) logically belong.

 * Various flags are supported by the implementation, but are not currently offered on the command line.
 They could be added as more optional arguments, parsed, and used to create the Flags object passed to the implementation.